-I do not have a high level of hand recovery so I look for studies that do not cherry-pick high functioning stroke survivors to test the efficacy of rehab.
+I do not have a high level of hand recovery so I look for studies that do not cherry-pick high functioning stroke survivors to test the efficacy of hand rehab.
 Many studies with positive results start with stroke survivors who already have beginning finger and thumb movement.
-To decide how excited to get I look at the outcome measures as well as the statistical differences before and after treatment.
-Looking at test scores is a good way to decide if research results apply to someone like you.
+To decide how excited to get I look at the outcome measures.
+They are a good way to decide if research results apply to someone like me.

 Franck and his associates studied stroke survivors with no spontaneous hand recovery (1).